 Good pasta is one of my weaknesses, but I have long gotten used to many fantastic paleo pasta alternatives such as zucchini noodles, seaweed pasta or spaghetti squash.
 These ribbon-making friendly vegetables go with most pasta sauces and provide many beneficial nutrients and fibre.
-Today I want to share one of my favourite (and super simple) sauces with a little twist.
-You will ideally need a vegetable spiralizer.
+Today, I want to share one of my favourite (and super simple) sauces with a little twist.

 This paleo-friendly and low-carb zucchini pasta with shrimp Arrabbiata sauce is super simple and fast to make.
 Great for a midweek dinner!

-- 2 large green zucchinis, spiralized into noodles or sliced into ribbons
+- 2 medium green zucchinis, spiralized into noodles or sliced into ribbons

 - 3 tablespoons olive oil